-- Emphasize the construction and improvement of trails on mountainsides. - Focus on funding and building a citywide trail loop over time. - Build more trails to better connect neighborhoods to a citywide trail system. - Create a civic center/gathering place along 100 South. - 5.
-Create low-cost/free activities for youth/ families (e.g. skatepark, mountain bike park, etc.). - Explore some potential opportunities to create a large, trail-connected, city park near Summit Creek Irrigation Reservoir.
+improvement of trails on mountainsides.

+- Focus on funding and building a citywide trail loop over time. - Build more trails to better connect neighborhoods to a citywide trail system.

+- Create a civic center/gathering place along 100 South. - 5.
+Create low-cost/free activities for youth/ families (e.g. skatepark, mountain bike park, etc.). - Create a large, trail-connected, city park near Summit Creek Irrigation Reservoir.
 Find opportunities to connect this area with trails to downtown, so it can be enjoyed by the whole city. - 7.
 Use the trail system plan to design and connect neighborhoods. - Include bike lanes on City streets, especially downtown, where street widths are particularly wide. - 9.
 Explore funding options to purchase land and develop more easily accessible parks.